jtward/Sidamo-theme/README.md

 Sidamo-theme
 ============

-A theme for Sublime text 2 with light and dark variants
+A theme for Sublime text 2 with light and dark variants.
+Optimized for the simpler javascript language syntax description.